Instructional Support 9th Grade Success Coach

 - In collaboration with partner principals, establish 9th Grade Success Team goals and benchmarks, and determine the specific data, data sources, and inquiry/intervention cycles that will be employed to support progress monitoring and evaluation;

-- Participate in regularly scheduled 9th Grade Success Coach trainings and supervision with CHSS team and Colorado director;
+- Participate in regularly scheduled 9th Grade Success Coach trainings and supervision with CHSS team and national director;

 - Provide regular and as-needed reports on implementation and progress towards 9th Grade Success goals and benchmarks;